 The GPSMAP is a great GPS for jet skis, waverunners, and just about every other type of PWC imaginable.
 It has a compact design that helps save space on board, and it floats which is great for people who tend to drop things in the water from time to time.

-Recommended Reading: Check out our guide to the best marine radios next.
+Recommended Reading: Check out our guide to the top jet ski sound systems next.

 There are several different options for the GPSMAP.
 They all share the same basic functions, but there’s an option for built-in add ons like an antenna, Bluetooth, a camera, or a built-in topography map of the US or Canada.